-Tommy’s has information about planning ahead for after the birth with practical tips on some of the practical and emotional stresses you may experience.
+Tommy’s has information about planning for after the birth with practical tips on some of the practical and emotional stresses you may experience.

 What is postnatal psychosis?

 Postnatal psychosis is a rare but serious illness.
-You may experience symptoms such as hearing or seeing things that aren’t there, believing things that aren’t true, mood swings, feeling confused and behaving in a way that is out of characters.
+You may experience symptoms such as hearing or seeing things that aren’t there, believing things that aren’t true, mood swings, feeling confused and behaving in a way that is out of character.
 Symptoms usually start suddenly, often within hours or days of giving birth.